JTylerBoylan/sbmpo/README.md

     // Determine if a state is within the goal threshold bool is_goal(const State& state, const State& goal, const float goal_threshold) {}

+    // Determine if a state statifies all constraints bool is_valid(const State& state) {}

   };